 Some answers to frequently asked questions/concerns:

-A Year of Living Mindfully is all about slow, sustainable changes over time.
+A Year of Living Mindfully is all about developing a loving and supportive relationship with yourself and your body.
+The program supports slow, sustainable changes over time.

 Many women have registered for AYOLM because it lasts a year.
 They have wanted ongoing support over a length of time rather than a program that is fast and furious.

 My business model used to feature 3-5 week programs, but I had this sneaking suspicion that many of my clients needed ongoing support to sustain the momentum created by my shorter series.